Looking for an easy fall DIY for your home? These wood slice branches are so simple and a great way to decorate for the change of seasons.

 Then, when you finish with one branch, go ahead and add more wood slices to another branch.

 The best thing about these stems is that you can bend them any way you want to when creating your arrangement.
-I’m going to order another set of wood slices and add them to the stems to fill them out even more.
+They work perfectly in this basket on the back door.

 It’s such an easy DIY that works from now until the last snowflake falls.